paperclip-ui/legacy-paperclip/packages/paperclip-visual-editor/README.md

 - [ ] ability to change colors
 - [ ] measurement tools
 - [ ] grid tools
 - [ ] possibly using doc-comments to add metadata about screens

+Rules around editing CSS:

+- edit style rule that appears first in `className`
+- if edited className is selecting multiple _unique_ elements (not instances), then create a new style rule and prepend that to `className`